 You are invited to write a submission for OT Now.
 Any ‘Calls’ for papers will be posted here.

 - March 2019 special issue on “Doing the ‘right’ thing” – Call for articles Apply by: October 1, 2018

 - Topic Editor positions open!
 Apply by: June 30, 2018

 - Editorial Board position (faculty member) open!
-Please email email@example.com if you have any questions or if you are interested!
+Please email firstname.lastname@example.org if you have any questions or if you are interested!
 This position will remain open until filled.